Nigeria: Religion

-Nigeria is a religiously diverse society, with Nigerians nearly equally divided into Muslims and Christians, with a tiny minority of adherents of traditional African religions and other religions.
+Nigeria is a Muslim-majority country with a sizeable Christian minority, as well as a tiny minority of adherents of traditional African religions and other religions.
 The Christian share of Nigeria's population is in decline because of the lower fertility rate compared to Muslims in the country.
 As in other parts of Africa where Islam and Christianity are dominant, religious syncretism with the traditional African religions is common.

 A 2012 report on religion and public life by the Pew Research Center stated that in 2010, 49.3% of Nigeria's population was Christian, 48.8% was Muslim, and 1.9% were followers of indigenous and other religions (such as the Bori in the North) or unaffiliated.
 However, in a report released by Pew Research Center in 2015, the Muslim population was estimated to be 50%, and by 2060, according to the report, Muslims will account for about 60% of the country.
 The 2010 census of Association of Religion Data Archives has also reported that 48.8% of the total population was Christian, slightly larger than the Muslim population of 43.4%, while 7.5% were members of other religions.
 However, these estimates should be taken with caution because sample data is mostly collected from major urban areas in the south, which are predominantly Christian.
 According to a 2018 estimate in The World Factbook by the CIA, the population is estimated to be 53.5% Muslim, 45.9% Christian (10.6% Catholic and 35.3% Protestant and other Christian), and 0.6% as other.
+As of 2020, the Pew Research Center reported that Nigeria's Muslim majority numbered around 56.1% while the country's Christian share had declined to 43%.

 Islam dominates northwestern Nigeria and northeastern Nigeria (Kanuri, Fulani and other groups).
 In the west, the Yoruba people are predominantly Christian with a significant Muslim minority in addition to a few adherents of traditional religions.
 Protestant and locally cultivated Christianity are widely practised in Western areas, while Catholicism is a more prominent Christian feature of southeastern Nigeria.
 Both Roman Catholicism and Protestantism are observed in the Ibibio, Efik, Ijo and Ogoni lands of the south.
 The Igbos (predominant in the east) and the Ibibio (south) are 98% Christian, with 2% practising traditional religions.
+Charismatic religious groups such as the Pentecostal churches (18 per cent of the population) play a major role.
 The middle belt of Nigeria contains the largest number of minority ethnic groups in Nigeria, who were found to be majority Christians and members of traditional religions, with a significant Muslim minority.